adrianoos/VideoScrapper/README.md

 Project made according to specification for recrutiment task

-Storage for favorites videos from Vimeo &amp; Youtube
+Storage of favorites videos from Vimeo &amp; Youtube in one place

 Features:
 - store items in LocalStorage
 - playback from original sources